-Written assignments are to be submitted in MS Word format, as an email attachment.
+Written assignments are to be submitted in MS Word format, as an email attachment, unless otherwise instructed.
 They are due before midnight on the day indicated for each assignment and are considered late if not received by this time.
 After this time, late assignments will be deducted 10% per day.
-The following are deadlines for the independent assignments and capstone project (see schedule at end):